WalletScrutiny/WalletScrutinyCom/_android/capital.spatium.wallet.md

 ## Verdict

 Without the private keys, we do not consider hashed biometric data as a suitable replacement.
 Add to that the ability to terminate access to the application plus their unwillingness to share their source code.
-We believe at this point that this is a **custodial** service.
-Especially because of the phrase: "It’s replaced with an encrypted set of secrets distributed between your device and professional security provider."
+While this does not qualify as a self-custodial service it does not exactly look "custodial" either.

-Precisely [who this security provider is, we're not so sure](https://twitter.com/BitcoinWalletz/status/1458713393607577600).
-It could be a third party, thus our verdict of **custodial**.
-The app **cannot be verified**.
+As this app **does not have publicly available source code** it is **not verifiable.**